Skeletal Muscle Index (SMI)

 Sarcopenia Prevention

-Clinical thresholds ($<7.0$ for men, $<5.7$ for women) represent the "disability zone."
-Academic Athletes should target the high-performance tier to buffer against the 1-2% annual muscle loss typically seen after age 50.
+Clinical thresholds (< 7.0 for men, < 5.7 for women) represent the "disability zone."
+Academic Athletes target the performance tier to buffer against the 1-2% annual muscle loss typically seen after age 50.

 • Male Elite: > 9.0